Zhangshitong-hub/MOF-MembraneConstructor/README.md

 INSTALLATION:

-(1) Download all the compressed packages in "MOF_Membrane_Constructor" or the scripts in compressed in"source_code.zip"; release them in a directory.
+(1) Download all the compressed packages in "MOF_Membrane_Constructor" or the scripts compressed in"source_code.zip"; release them in a directory.

 (2) Click the Constructor.exe in /MOF_Membrane_Constructor folder to run this program; This only supports the Windows (Windows 10/11) system.
 Users can also run the Constructor.py of the source code in Python environment to perform this program with the installation of numpy 1.23.0, shapely 1.8.2 and pymatgen 2023.5.31 packages and  through the command line in Windows, Mac OS or Linux.